Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 **Week 4:**

 Alex joined our group and had lots of ideas for our project.
-We decided to do a plotter type project however then we all agreed it would be too difficult in our short timeframe.
+We decided to do a plotter type project.
+However we all agreed that it would be too difficult in our short timeframe because this project would involve a lot of object oriented code and we wanted to do something with more client side work, this woud also invole using hardware we were not familiar with which would also need to be funded.
 We then dissuced different ideas.

 We settled on a web application game.
 Alex came up with the intial idea for our project.
 It is an online mulitplayer and multiscreen game.
+Everyone had alot of different ideas for game we should make we thought it should be something easy going and simple to attract people to play it.
+We also discussed doing multiple games in the application.

 We met with our supervisor _(Fergal Keane)_ to discuss our project and he gave us some advice on what was required of the project.

-_By Aisling_
+_By Aisling & Robert_

 **Week 5:**